 - Is Made with Post-Consumer Waste & Plant-Based Plastic

 - Is Printed with Soy-Based Ink

 - Features our adorable Panda staring back at you watching you floss

 Today, floss is a key part of twice daily brushing and regular use of a mouthwash that make up a healthy routine for maintaining your oral health.
 The choices for a product as basic as dental floss can seem overwhelming.
 Flossing every day is important and you’re putting it in your mouth, between your teeth, up against your gums.
 Scary stuff!

 The use of dental floss helps to remove plaque, a gel-like substance made of bacteria that forms on and between teeth, as well as below the gum line.
 If the plaque is not removed, it hardens and can cause gingivitis or an inflammation of the gums.
 Eventually, gums begin to separate from the teeth, forming “pockets” that can become infected, ultimately destroying bone and resulting in tooth loss.
 Flossing disturbs the bacteria, stopping it before it can create plaque.

 Various studies have shown that, aside from tooth loss, gum disease is a big risk factor for Alzheimer’s and memory issues, and that regular flossing can lower your risk of heart disease, arterial issues, and diabetes.
 So it’s a good idea to floss every day.

 We’re not a dental hygiene company.
 At WooBamboo, we’re in the inspiration business.
 We believe that every time you use your new eco-friendly floss or bamboo toothbrush, you’ll be reminded that you’re doing something good for the environment.
-It’ll make you feel good, making you want to do even more eco-awesomeness!
+It’ll make you feel good, making you want to do even more planet-friendly things!

 By continuing to make small steps, together we can and will change the world, one healthy smile at a time.
 Don’t be flossed.
 (If you skipped that part, go back to the top)